Skip to content

 ERPSITU-T G.8032under 50 msCarrier-grade, multi-ring

 MRP is the standard in Hirschmann/Belden networks.
 See Chapter 11 for a full treatment.
-Before enabling MRP, you need to verify that the ring is physically wired correctly.
+Before enabling MRP, verify that the ring is physically wired correctly.

 After installing a new ring, verify that the switches are connected in the correct order and that no switch is missing from the ring.
 The following script reads LLDP neighbor information from each switch and shows the ring topology.
-Run it before enabling MRP:
+Run the script before enabling MRP:

 # pip install netmiko